getbubblenow/javicle/README.md

     "startTime": "someAsset.duration - 10"

-The above would set the `startTime` value to ten seconds less than the duration of `someAsset`.
+The above would set the `startTime` value to ten seconds before the end of `someAsset`.

 ### Supported Operations
 Today, JVCL supports these operations: